-I couldn’t listen to that poison and remain silent, so I wrote 355 pages detailing why God’s plan for marital intimacy is amazing and discussing the myriad ways both husbands and wives benefit when they prioritize that aspect of their relationship.
+Is it any wonder I couldn’t listen to that poison and remain silent?
+So I wrote 355 pages detailing why God’s plan for marital intimacy is amazing.
+And documenting the myriad ways both husbands and wives benefit when they prioritize that aspect of their relationship.

 Some books start as a hobby